Bernd Alois Zimmermann: Music

 In his own compositional growth, he took his place in the progression of new music, from which the German composers were mostly separated during the Nazi regime.
 He began writing works in the neoclassical style, continued with free atonality and twelve-tone music and eventually arrived at serialism (in 1956).
 His affection for jazz can sometimes be heard in some of his compositions (more so in his Violin Concerto or Trumpet Concerto).

 In contrast to the so-called Darmstadt School (Stockhausen, Boulez, Nono, etc.), Zimmermann did not make a radical break with tradition.
 At the end of the 1950s, he developed his own personal compositional style, the pluralistic "Klangkomposition" (German word referring to the compositional style that focuses on planes – or areas – of sound and tone-colors).
 The combination and overlapping of layers of musical material from various time periods (from Medieval to Baroque and Classical to Jazz and Pop music) using advanced musical techniques is characteristic of Klangkomposition.
 Zimmermann's use of this technique ranged from the embedding of individual musical quotes (seen somewhat in his orchestral work Photoptosis) to pieces that are built entirely as a collage (the ballet Musique pour les soupers du Roi Ubu).
-In his vocal works, especially his Requiem for a Young Poet, the text is used to progress the piece by overlapping texts from various sources.
+In his vocal works, especially his Requiem f, the text is used to progress the piece by overlapping texts from various sources.
 He created his own musical stance using the metaphor "the spherical form of time".